Tangdor/scene-analyzer-sam-llm-mobile/README.md

 ⚠️ The app will not function without these model files present in the `assets` folder.

+## 📁 Additional Folders

+### `server-code/`

+This folder contains the source code for the two backend servers used in the project:

+- **YOLOE Server:** Handles prompt-free object detection using the YOLOE model.
+- **Gemma API Server:** Provides local or API-based access to the Gemma language model for inference.

+These components are required for full functionality of the app in scenarios where local processing is offloaded or enhanced via external services.

+### `eval-results/`

+This folder contains evaluation results in `.jsonl` format.

+Each file documents the output of specific test runs (e.g., segmentation accuracy, scene analysis quality, response latency) and serves as a basis for the system's quantitative and qualitative analysis.

 ## 📜 License

 This repository is licensed under the **MIT License**.